Rihanna Featured On The Cover Of ‘GARAGE’ In Sexy Vintage Photo

 The caption was followed by a shout out to everyone who worked on the magazine and cover shoot: “@garage_magazine issue 15, photographed by artist #deanalawson, styled by @mr_carlos_nazario. hair by @yusefhairnyc. make-up by @lisaeldridgemakeup using @fentybeauty, nails by @jennynails. set design by @davidjameswhite_, production by @holmesprod.”

 The cover image features Rihanna in Dolce & Gabbana briefs, stilettos, a Tiffany’s necklace, pearl anklets, and a 1960’s rose bolero.
 She is sitting on a stool with one foot propped up against it and her hands perched on one knee.
-She is gazing sexily towards the camera, with her unsmiling lips painted red.
+She is gazing towards the camera, with her unsmiling lips painted red.
 The stool she’s sitting on is located in the corner of a wood-floor room with two windows behind her covered by thick pink, patterned curtains.
 Her long nails are painted gold and her dark hair is worn long and straight down her back.

 The cover image was photographed by Deana Lawson and styled by Carlos Nazario.
 Nazario talked about his inspiration for the vintage style, writes VICE.